ethz-asl/ai_for_robotics/3_0_pgo_icp/solution/README.md

 error(student) >= (7.5) = 0.0; error(student) <= (2.0)
 ```
 The reference solution is computed using ICP but many different approaches lead to good results.
+A relatively high error was tolerated since there is no unique point-to-point mapping.